 Salomons Museum, House museum at Salomons Estate in Southborough, England

-The museum sits two miles from Tunbridge Wells station and offers free admission with daily opening hours.
-The grounds are relatively flat and straightforward to walk, making for a relaxed visit.
+The museum is a short drive from Tunbridge Wells and offers free admission on its regular opening days.
+The grounds are largely flat and easy to walk, so no special preparation is needed for a visit.

 The community of curious travelers